cpfaff/rbefdata_paper/paper/rbefdata.md

-While well described data can help a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite yourself? or xxx).
+While well described data can help a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite yourself and Karin? or xxx).
 It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before the smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
 This preparation steps not only are time and labour intensive but also potentially error prone, especially as the complexity of analyses grows.

 Ontologies, formal representations of knowledge, potentially offer a sophisticated tool to deal with that step of data preparation (cite supporting ecology as data intensive science).
-While they are already used in some research domains like genetics (cite xxx), other domains face more problems using it.
+While they are already used in some research domains like genetics (cite xxx, eg. http://www.geneontology.org/), other domains face more problems using it (cite xxx, morpho team announced semantic tagging but the plug-in did not appear anywhere).
 For example in ecology, that has grown into a very collaborative, interdisciplinary and data intensive science over the last decade, to address questions on a greater temporal and spatial scale (e.g michener et al 2012).
 The data here is mainly provided by small scale studies spread all over the world (e.g heidorn2009 shedding light on the dark) but also through bigger long term projects like LTER (cite xxx), BEF-China (cite xxx), governmental projects and local initiatives (cite xxx).
 This in fact results in a wild growing, complex and heterogeneous data landscape that we need to deal with.
 The application of ontologies in ecology is thus discussed controversially (cite xxx) and it is argued that they can be a benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a that complex research domain like ecology (cite xxx).

 With growing global data pool there is a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context.
-We here introduce the R package `rbefdata` that in combination with `BEFdata` exactly deals with that.
-We showcase the functionality of the package available with version 0.3.5 creating a workflow that integrates two datasets using a analysis that has been published already and discuss the `rbefdata` package and `BEFdata` in the light of upcoming developments like the integration of an ontology we built that will make finding data and smart merges possible to help researchers to deal with the upcoming challenges in handling complex and heterogeneous data.
+We here introduce the R package `rbefdata` that in combination with the `BEFdata` data management platform exactly deals with that.
+We showcase the functionality of the package available with version 0.3.5 creating a workflow that integrates two datasets using an analysis that has been published already and discuss the `rbefdata` package and `BEFdata` in the light of upcoming developments like the integration of an ontology we built that will make finding data and smart merges possible, to help researchers to deal with the future challenges in handling complex and heterogeneous data.

 ## Material and Methods